ISS High School Diploma

 |Total Minimum Credits***||23|

 ** Credits accumulated from other educational institutions can be used to meet the minimum credit requirement

 ***This is the minimum credit required to earn an ISS High School Diploma; completing this does not guarantee admission into universities or colleges.
 Most universities will require 4 credits in English, Math, Science and Social Studies.

 How are the examinations developed /administered in the ISS HSD?

-As there is a combination of IB subjects and ISS-designed subjects in the ISS HSD, examinations are developed by both the IB and ISS International School.
-As an accredited Western Association of Schools and Colleges (WASC) and Council of International Schools (CIS) educational institution, ISS is recognised to meet the examination criteria and standards required of *universities globally.
+With accreditation from the Western Association of Schools and Colleges (WASC) and Council of International Schools (CIS), ISS is recognised to meet the examination criteria and standards required of universities* globally.

 |ISS High School Diploma Programme

 *As a prerequisite to Grade 11 HSD, Students must complete Grades 9 and 10

 *As a prerequisite to IBDP, Students must complete Grades 9 and 10